Grammys open with high-octane Dua Lipa performance and Miley Cyrus, Karol G win their first awards

 Cyrus said she almost missed the start of the show because of driving rain that is pounding Los Angeles and said she was glad she didn't miss her chance to be onstage with Carey.
 Cyrus has been nominated eight times previously.

-Afterward Cyrus, Luke Combs’ performed “Fast Car” with Tracy Chapman – his cover of the Chapman classic has dominated country radio and won him song of the year at the 2023 CMAs.
+Afterward Cyrus, Luke Combs’ delivered a heartfelt rendition of “Fast Car” with Tracy Chapman – his cover of the Chapman classic has dominated country radio and won him song of the year at the 2023 CMAs.
 In 1989, Chapman won best pop vocal performance, female for the song.

 Dua Lipa opened the show with a high-octane medley: first, a tease of her forthcoming single, “Training Season,” then, her most recent single, “Houdini," and finally, her disco-pop “Barbie” hit “Dance the Night."